SESARLab/mfh-dl-performace-testing/thesis.md

 #### Query 2

-Query the first 100 measurements of `tag` sensors in a month's time range.
+Query 2 selects the first 100 measurements of `tag` sensors in a month's time range.

 Apache Hive: